Questions and answers about SAP Business One fields and functions.

 The attachments in activities offer a wide range of possible applications.
 In practice, for example, there is a need to archive all electronic business correspondence relating to a customer or prospective customer.
 This means that users are able to store all file notes, memos, emails, telephone notes, contracts, written agreements, etc. as an activity including attachments in SAP Business One and quickly find them again with efficient structuring using the activity, type and subject fields.

-Users can enter all other required data on the "General" tab.
-For almost all activity types that are created with a future start time, they can be reminded by SAP Business One.
-To do this, tick the "Reminder" checkbox in the bottom left-hand area of the "General" tab
+On the General tab, users can enter any further data they wish.
+For almost all activity types created with a future start time, they can be reminded by SAP Business One.
+To do this, they activate the „Reminder“ checkbox in the lower left-hand area of the General tab.„

-The "Linked document" tab is used to link the activity to any document or even an article.
-Users can select the document type and receive a selection list of all documents of the selected document type from all business partners in the "Document number" field.
-If users want to restrict the selection list of receipts to the business partner selected in the activity, they activate the "Show receipts linked to BP" checkbox.
+The „Linked Document“ tab is used to link the activity to any document or even an item.
+Users can do this by selecting the document type and then, in the „Document Number“ field, obtaining a selection list of all documents of the selected document type from all business partners.
+If users wish to narrow down the selection list of documents to the business partner selected in the activity, they activate the „Show documents related to business partner“ checkbox.

-On the "Content" tab, users can also enter any long texts with line breaks.
+On the „Content“ tab, users can also enter any long text with line breaks.

-From release 8.8, users can specify in the "Recurrence" field whether the activity is recurring.
-To do this, they select the recurrence interval from the drop-down list, i.e. Daily, Weekly, Monthly or Yearly.
-Then determine the dates of the recurrence interval so that this corresponds to your recurring activity.
+From Release 8.8, users can specify whether an activity is recurring in the „Recurrence“ field.
+To do this, they select the recurrence interval from the dropdown list, i.e. Daily, Weekly, Monthly or Annually.
+They then define the dates for the recurrence interval, so that it matches their recurring activity.

-For each activity, users can specify whether it should be inactive or completed after completion.
-A completed activity cannot be reactivated, while an inactive activity is no longer displayed in the individual activity overviews, but can be set to active again.
-The "Follow-up activity" button allows users to create another activity that is directly linked to the first activity.
+For each activity, users can choose whether it should be set to inactive or completed upon finishing.
+A completed activity cannot be reactivated, whereas an inactive activity, while no longer displayed in the individual activity overviews, can be set back to active.
+With the „Follow-up activity“ button, users have the option to create another activity that is directly linked to the first one.

-In the "Business partner master data" window in SAP Business One, you can call up existing activities for a business partner by clicking on the "Show associated activities" button in the bottom right-hand area of the window.
+In the „Business Partner Master Data“ window in SAP Business One, you can view existing activities for a business partner by clicking the „Show Related Activities“ button in the bottom right-hand section of the window.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.